Discover why I do what I do and what led me to it

 With the business world evolving at speed, the only way you can stay abreast of the latest developments is by gaining access to regular thought leadership.
 My blog aims to help you understand concepts, encourage you to think differently and provide valuable tips that you achieve peak performance in your business or career.

-Jane Frankland is an award-winning leader, best-selling author, speaker and change agent.
-Having spent over two decades in cybersecurity, Jane has become one of the most celebrated female influencers in the world and been named a UNESCO trailblazing woman in tech.
+Jane Frankland is an award-winning leader, best-selling author, speaker and women's activist.
+Having spent over two decades in cybersecurity, Jane is recognised by Wikipedia and LinkedIn (as a Top Voices), and UNESCO has called her a trailblazing woman in tech.
 She built her own global hacking firm in the late 90s, has worked as an executive for world renown consultancies and has contributed to leading industry accreditations, schemes and forums.
 She is a popular keynote speaker, university guest lecturer, awards judge and regularly shares her expertise in iconic world media, including the top broadsheets.
 She's known for spotting trends, bringing teams together for mutual wins and uncovering root problems with their remedies fast.
-She believes the world will only become safer, happier and more prosperous with more women in male dominated industries and it’s why today she works with women and businesses who value them through her firm, The Source.
-There, she follows her passion to make women in cybersecurity standard not exception.
+She believes the world will only become safer, happier and more prosperous with more women in male dominated industries and it’s why she authored her first book, IN Security, leads the IN Security Movement, and has become a world authority on how to attract and retain more women in cybersecurity.
+She works as a speaker, trainer, consultant, and influencer with women and businesses who value them, and is following her passion to make women in cybersecurity standard not exception.

-As a philanthropist, Jane has enabled more than 335 women to receive her women’s scholarship, a value of around USD 500,000.
+As a philanthropist, Jane has enabled more than 352 women to receive her IN Security women’s scholarship, a value of around USD 500,000.
 She is driven by her three children, an obsession to deliver outstanding quality and to make a positive difference in the world.

-To discuss how Jane may be able to help you or your company satisfy your ambitions, book a discovery call with her.
+To discuss how I may be able to help you or your company satisfy your ambitions.